 One of the main reasons I wanted to start a blog is because, for those who know me, I left Las Vegas and gave half-assed answers to why.
 It’s kind of a long story and I gave the simplified, underexaggerated version of the truth.
 I’m ready to tell the whole story to anyone who wants to know in a place I can refer people to.
 This will not be the focus of what I write about, though I may refer to it.

 One day a light switched in my brain and I finally built the courage to reduce my hours at my job.
 When that led others to quit and when I got a new job, I quit too.
 By the time school was over a weight was lifted off my shoulders although I still had four classes waiting for me in summer.
 Music sounded different, days were brighter, but then there was a pain in my foot.
 I used RICE (rest, ice, compression, and elevation) and tried to continue with the new job that I was excited about.
 I went out when I could.
 Day by day walking got harder, the pain got worse, and I started limping.
 At some point I needed crutches to walk.
-I had just gotten myself out of depression; I wasn’t gonna let that stop me!
+I had just gotten myself out of depression.
+I wasn’t gonna let that stop me!